jamesloh/gui_container/README.md

 ```
 6. Outside the container, you can now vncviewer localhost:5901

+# Issues on MacOS X El Capitan

+Everything works as above without the need for sudo.
+For the VNC viewer, please download TightVNC Java Viewer from http://www.tightvnc.com/download.php

+However, there is something which blocks port 5901 access.
+Will investigate further when I have time.

 # Request for help

 Can someone try this in Windows as well as MacOS X and add to this README?